Deploy Office 2010-2000 add-in

 Per-machine extensions cannot be installed via ClickOnce, which is a deployment technology targeted to non-administrator-privileges installations.

-Installing and registering
+Installing and registering an Office add-in

 When you run the installer on the target machine, the question arises: where to install the add-in?
-Note that per-user extensions are called so because a standard user is able to install them; that means that the user may install a per-user extension to any folder accessible for the user.
+Note that per-user extensions are called so because a standard user is able to install them; that means that the user may install a per-user plugin to any folder accessible for the user.
 Note that ClickOnce installers always install to ClickOnce Application cache.
 A per-machine extension requires administrative permissions and, consequently, only administrators can install it; the target folder must be accessible by all users of the extension.

 Although, in the general case, you cannot prevent the user from choosing an incorrect folder, you can provide a valid default installation location.
 If you create a setup project using Add-in Express (see Creating MSI installers), the setup project wizard analyzes RegisterForAllUsers of the Add-in Express module used in your project and creates a setup project that is ready to install the files mentioned in Files to deploy to the following default locations: